Animal attacks in Australia: Blue-ringed octopus

-Jelly fish
+Jellyfish

 Jellyfish stings in Australia can cause death, with there being several venomous species of jellyfish including the box jellyfish and Irukandji jellyfish.
 Bluebottles are often mistaken for jellyfish but are in fact siphonophores.

 Bluebottle

 The Australian bluebottle is Physalia utriculus or Pacific man o'war (not to be confused with Physalia physalis), belongs to the phylum Cnidaria, which includes corals and sea anemones, and stings from it rarely cause death.
 Outside Australia the other species, Physalia physalis, are known as the "Portuguese man o'war".

 The bluebottle is responsible for between 10,000 and 30,000 stings on the eastern coast of Australia each summer, with only around 500 in Western Australia and South Australia combined.
 In 2006, there were 26,000 stings in New South Wales, with 4,256 in Queensland.

 There have only been a few recorded fatalities and none in recent times.
-In December 1939 a three-year-old boy was stung on the leg while walking in 200 mm of water at Proserpine.
+In December 1939, a three-year-old boy was stung on the leg while walking in 200 mm of water at Proserpine.
 His death was described as the fifth death from a Portuguese man o'war in 32 years.
 An eleven-year-old male was stung in March 1938 by a bluebottle near Darwin, dying a few minutes after being stung.
 A nineteen-year-old male was stung in January 1937 by a bluebottle at Branston, near Cairns.
 He was waist deep in water when stung and after moving 9 m he collapsed and died.
 Salvatore Cantarelle, an Italian cane farmer received a fatal sting in December 1934 by a bluebottle at Coogarra Beach, near Tully Another youth also died in January 1930 from a fatal bluebottle sting at Picnic Bay, Magnetic Island, stung while bathing.